Search

 Eighth Grade Science Learns About Blood Types, Human Inheritance

 In eighth grade science, students have been studying patterns of human inheritance, specifically how blood types are passed from parents to offspring.
 On Tuesday, students had the opportunity to test their own blood to determine their blood type.
 Using an Eldon card, students combined a small sample of their own blood with the antibodies on the card.
 Then they waited for the blood samples to react with the antibodies on the test cards.
-On Thursday, students then took some time to look at the distribution of blood types in their class relative to the distribution of blood types in various races.
-They found that the distribution of blood types matched pretty well for some blood types and not as well for others for each of the races.
-For example, about 50% of students who tested their blood were type O while 11% of students were type AB.
-This activity also allowed students to revisit the concept of probability and the idea that there needs to be sufficient data to ensure that the outcomes provide meaningful information.
+On Thursday, students took some time to examine the distribution of blood types in their class in relation to the distribution of blood types in various racial groups.
+They found that the distribution of blood types matched fairly well for some blood types and less well for others across each of the races.
+For example, approximately 50% of the students who tested their blood were type O, while 11% of the students were type AB.
+This activity also allowed students to revisit the concept of probability and the idea that sufficient data is necessary to ensure that the outcomes provide meaningful information.

 – Sandra Trentowsky, grades 7 & 8 science teacher